 To amend Form 1CNP, file another Form 1CNP and check the line at the top of the form indicating that it is an amended return.
 File with the amended return a copy of the final federal audit report if the amended return is being filed as a result of a federal audit.
-Otherwise, include an explanation of the changes made and the reasons for the changes.
+Otherwise, include Schedule AR in order to explain the changes made and the reasons for the changes.

 When partner must report this information.
-The partner must file an amended Form 1NPR to report federal adjustments or amendments to the partner's federal return that affect Wisconsin items of income, loss, or credit other than the partnership income or loss reported on Form 1CNP.

-To amend Form 1NPR, file a Form 1NPR and check the designated line indicating that it is an amended return.
-Include any partnership income or loss previously reported on Form 1CNP.
-File with the amended return a copy of the final federal audit report if the amended return is being filed as a result of a federal audit.
-Otherwise, provide an explanation of the changes made and the reasons for the changes.
+The partner must file an amended Form 1NPR to report federal adjustments or amendments to the partner's federal return that affect Wisconsin items of income, loss, or credit other than the partnership income or loss reported on Form with the amended return a copy of the final federal audit report if the amended return is being filed as a result of a federal audit.
+Otherwise, include Schedule AR in order to explain the changes made and the reasons for the changes.
 If claiming credit for taxes previously paid on your behalf on Form 1CNP, include a statement indicating the partnership's name and federal employer identification number and amount of tax paid.